Shreyaa322/Formula-Student-Steering-System/README.md

 # 🏎️ Formula Student Steering System : Data-Driven Design & Optimization

-Steering system design, simulation, and optimization for a Formula Student EV, developed for **Formula Student Germany** — representing India & COEP Technological University.
+Steering system design, simulation, and optimization for a Formula Student EV.

 > ⚠️ **Confidentiality Notice:** This repository documents the methodology and analytical
 > approach only.
 Raw data, CAD files, specific parameters, and simulation outputs are